3 tips to boost your business this Valentine's Day

 Learn more about digital marketing for business

 At the SBDC, we know that small business means big thinking.
-For more digital marketing tips, including social media, email marketing and blogging, attend our 'Digital Marketing Essentials' workshop.
+For more digital marketing tips, including social media, email marketing and blogging, attend our digital skills and sales and marketing workshops.